neosimsim/myenv/README.md

 ghc is compiled with `INTEGER_LIBRARY = integer-simple`.
 This might cause trouble if cabal already cached some packages built with integer-gmp.
 In this case it might help to remove *$HOME/.cabal/store* and *$HOME/.cabal/packages*.

+# Dockerfiles
+The Dockerfiles are not actually meant to build production images.
+There shall only verify that my setup works in my supported environment.